 Pretty Litter contains pH-detecting particles that cause the litter to change color when exposed to urine.
 Changes in the acidity of your cat’s urine may be an indicator of common health problems like kidney tubular acidosis, struvite crystals, or urinary tract infection.
 Though Pretty Litter isn’t intended to diagnose your cat’s condition, it can help you catch developing issues early while they’re still treatable.

 This cat litter was developed by a team of veterinarians and scientists specifically for cats.
 It is made of highly absorbent silica gel combined with a proprietary formulation of pH-detectors to help cat owners monitor their cat’s urine for acidity and alkalinity levels outside of the normal range.

 In addition to its core product, the company also offers cat food called Pretty Please, which you can add on to your litter subscription.
 If you’d like to learn more about the food, click here to read our in-depth review.

 |Easy to Scoop||10/10|

 My one-month supply of Pretty Litter arrived within a week of order and came in a surprisingly small cardboard box.
-It also included a printed insert that explained how the product worked and provided useful tips for how much litter to pour, how to get my cats used to it, and how to maximize odor control.
+It included a printed insert that explained how the product worked and provided tips on how much litter to pour, how to get my cats used to it, and how to maximize odor control.